Ellington on CD The Dooji Collection

 'Board to Wait For Instruction On Auditorium

-The Auditorium Commission sat down to discuss its segregated seating policy yesterday but quickly decided to forego any discussion until it hears something further on how it stands in a suit filed last week in federal District Court asking for desegregation of the Auditorium, among other city facilities.
+The Auditorium Commission sat down to discuss its segregated seating policy yesterday but quickly decided to forego any discussion until it hears something further on how it stands in a suit filed last week in federal District Court asking desegregation of the Auditorium, among other city facilities.

 The segregation policy was the first matter on the Commission's agenda.